Toolbox

 break

-Typical uses: fan-out between handlers and SSE loops in one process, cache-invalidation hints, small chat or live-UI prototypes, tests that drain a subscription on the same event loop.
+Typical uses: fan-out between handlers and SSE loops in one process, cache-invalidation hints, tests on the same event loop.

 class Relay()